 Step 5.
 Keep the final price separate from payments

 Paying with cash is the best way to buy a new vehicle, but if you have to finance your purchase, be sure to negotiate the purchase price only.
 Dealerships love to focus on the monthly loan or lease payment.
 Don’t fall for that trick!
-It’s easy to make a payment seem low when you stretch it out over 5, or 6 years, or if you front load or back load the terms of the lease.
+It’s easy to make a payment seem low when you stretch it out over 5, 6, or even 7 years, or if you front load or back load the terms of the lease.
 Instead, focus on the bottom line.
 Focusing on the total vehicle purchase price is the best way to ensure you know what you are paying.